Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 1.1 Self-introduction

-##### (1) complete
+##### (1) breif

-Good morning/afternoon, professors!
-I'm Wang Yueying, but you can call me Zoe.
-And I'm so thrilled to be here.
+Good morning, professor!
+I’m Wang Yueying, but you can call me Zoe, and I’m delighted to be here to share my journey with you.

-Currently, I'm a front-end development engineer at JD.com, one of premier e-commerce giants in China.
-My role primarily involves developing marketing activities to drive new user acquisition, conversion and retention for the JD Finance App.
+Currently, I work as a front-end development engineer at JD.com, one of top e-commerce giants in China.
+My role focuses on developing marketing activities to drive new user acquisition, conversion, and retention for the JD Finance App.

-For instance, I've been independently developing the system Wealth Management Rights Card for about a year and a half, which is a comprehensive membership system, including features like card purchase, renewal, and return etc. Activities like rights flash sales and group buying are included as well.

-Furthermore, we made various technological improvements to refine our marketing strategies.
-For instance, we used AI to better allocate our marketing resources for precise targeting, and took risk control measures to spot and prevent fraud.
-Additionally, by tracking user behavior data, we could continuously evaluate the effectiveness of our campaigns.

-Now, our system has grown to over 200,000 users, generated significant profits, and seen remarkable improvements in new customer conversion rates and existing customer retention rates.
-Its success attracted media attention, with features in “China Fund News” in 2023, extremely boosting our brand visibility.

-In terms of my educational background, I graduated from East China Normal University majored in software engineering, where I spent plenty of time on a lot of practical projects, and participation in various innovation and entrepreneurship competitions.
+I graduated from East China Normal University with a major in software engineering, where I engaged in many practical projects and innovation competitions.

-My numerous project experiences not only improved my learning ability, but also enhanced my communication and organization skills.
-More importantly, they sparked my passion to expand my expertise beyond front-end development into areas like product design and market strategy.

-That's why I apply for HKU's ECIC program.
-It combines technical and strategic business education, which will refine my entrepreneurial skills, where I can turn theories into real-world solutions, and deliver significant personal and societal benefits.
+During work, one of my proudest achievements is independently developing the Wealth Management Rights Card, a comprehensive membership system, which has attracted over 200,000 users and generated significant profits.
+This achievement was even featured in “China Fund News” in 2023, enhancing our brand visibility.

+My experience at JD.com ignited my passion to broaden my expertise beyond development into product design and business strategy.
+My ultimate goal is to launch my own fintech startup, which is why I am excited to apply for the HKU's ECIC program.
+I believe the invaluable knowledge and skills I'll gain from this program can really support my ambitions.
 Thank you for listening.

-promotes “zero purchase and redemption fees”
+- promotes “zero purchase and redemption fees”
-I tried to live each day to the fullest.
+- I tried to live each day to the fullest.
-In addition to improve technical strength, I have grasped a deep understanding of financial concepts and strategic marketing by active self-study, and open-minded consultation with colleagues. to acquire customers, and to optimize user retention and conversion to address unmet market needs
+- In addition to improve technical strength, I have grasped a deep understanding of financial concepts and strategic marketing by active self-study, and open-minded consultation with colleagues.
+- to acquire customers, and to optimize user retention and conversion
+- to address unmet market needs

-##### (2) breif
+##### (2) complete

-Good morning/afternoon, professors!
-I'm Wang Yueying.
-And I'm thrilled to be here.

-Currently, I'm a front-end development engineer at JD.com, one of premier e-commerce giants in China.
-My role involves developing marketing activities to drive new user acquisition, conversion and retention.

-I developed the system Wealth Management Rights Card, and we made various technological improvements to refine our marketing strategies, like we used AI to better allocate our marketing resources, and tracked user behavior data to evaluate the effectiveness of our campaigns.

-Now, our system has grown to over 200,000 users, generated significant profits, which attracted media attention, with features in “China Fund News” in 2023.

-I graduated from East China Normal University majored in software engineering two years ago, where I spent plenty of time on participation in various innovation and entrepreneurship competitions.

-My numerous project experiences improved my learning ability, enhanced my organization skills, and sparked my passion to expand my expertise beyond development into areas like product design and market strategy.

-That's why I apply for HKU's ECIC program.
-It combines technical and strategic business education, where I can turn theories into real solutions, and deliver significant personal and societal benefits.
-Thank you for listening.

 ### 2. Understanding of program